 Veterans and their beneficiaries now have additional options for receiving VA benefits via direct deposit, as well as access to financial services at participating banks.
 Get paid faster, safer, and with less fees.

-Here are some tips about being contacted regarding your Veterans Affairs (VA) benefits.
+Here are some tips about being contacted regarding your VA benefits.

 Check out essential VA services you might not know about, including mortgage delinquency assistance and help for homeless Veterans.